-The Group is a member of the QCA and adopts its code of conduct as detailed in our Corporate Governance section on pages 32 to 49.
+The Group is a member of the QCA and adopts its code of conduct.

 The Nominations Committee undertakes a board effectiveness review every year and as part of that review discusses diversity and independence.

 LOOKING AHEAD

 While we remain vigilant to the risk of, and speed of, potential new social and travel restrictions being imposed, as we have seen with the recent development of the Omicron coronavirus variant, we look forward with optimism for FY22.